Cardi B Shocks Fans And Nearly Starts A Twitter War

 Cardi B is known for controversy, and her latest Twitter war truly shocked some of the rapper’s fans.

-The “I Like It” singer shared something truly shocking on Twitter.
-“People who put their ketchup in the fridge are not to be trusted,” she tweeted.
+The “I Like It” singer shared something truly shocking on the social media network.

+“People who put their ketchup in the fridge are not to be trusted,” she stated on Twitter.

 People from all walks of life instantly chimed in worried about the rapper’s health after her statement.
 Several pointed out that ketchup is fine on the shelf in the stores, it is supposed to be refrigerated after opening.
 Some followers even took pictures of the back of their ketchup bottles, which said that for best results to refrigerate the popular tomato-based condiment once the seal is broken.